graphql/graphql-spec/spec/Section 3 -- Type System.md

 ## Non-Null

 By default, all types in GraphQL are nullable; the {null} value is a valid response for all of the above types.
-To declare a type that disallows null, the GraphQL Non-Null type can be used.
-This type wraps an underlying type, and this type acts identically to that wrapped type, with the exception that {null} is not a valid response for the wrapping type.
-A trailing exclamation mark is used to denote a field that uses a Non-Null type like this: `name: String!`.
+To declare a type that is not expected to be null, the GraphQL Non-Null type can be used.
+This type wraps an underlying type, and this type acts identically to that wrapped type, with the exception that {null} is not an expected response for the wrapping type.
+A Non-Null type may be an error-boundary in which case the response is allowed to be {null}, but only with an associated error in the errors array; otherwise {null} is not a valid value.
+A trailing exclamation mark is used to denote a field that uses a Non-Null type like this: `name: String!`, and an additional `?` is used to indicate that this Non-Null type is an error boundary, like this:
+`name: String!?`.

 **Nullable vs. Optional**